Obsession with quality

-A series of serendipities led Léon Courville to this idyllic parcel of land high above brome lake.
+A series of serendipities led Léon Courville to this idyllic parcel of land high above Lac-Brome.
 Today the former banker and his wife, Anne-Marie Lemire, make remarkable wines featuring unusual grapes and unique techniques.
 Meet the gentleman-farmer of Domaine Les Brome.

 p>Until he took up winemaking, Léon Courville admits that he’s never worked so hard in his life.
 “It’s 24 hours a day,” he says as his amused spouse, Anne-Marie Lemire, looks on.
 Lemire came on board in 2005 to oversee the marketing end of the burgeoning operation.
 “Let’s just say that it’s not the same kind of work,” she clarifies with a smile.